 This risk is particularly applicable to public and free Wi-Fi access points, such as parks, airports, or coffee shops.
 When setting up your own Wi-Fi–no matter if you’re at home or in a public location–remember to always set a passport, and choose a secure protocol in the set-up, preferably WPA2.

 Using a VPN will protect you from this threat, and on unencrypted Wi-Fi networks, it becomes especially important to use them.
 Make sure your VPN uses a protocol with good encryption, such as OpenVPN or IPSec.

 The Wi-Fi network can guess your location within a building

-By using the signal strength of your device over time and in comparison to other devices (ideally of the same make and model), the operator of a Wi-Fi access point can make a good guess as to where you are.
+By using the signal strength of your device over time and in comparison to other devices, the operator of a Wi-Fi access point can make a good guess as to where you are.
 While this can be used to track your movements inside a building or in public space, this information can become highly powerful when connected to other data they’re able to glean from your connection, such as purchase records at stores or CCTV feeds.